nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 # Debug Kubernetes with `kubectl`

-You use `kubectl`, the Kubernetes Command-Line Interface (CLI), to work directly with your cluster. `kubectl` talks to the Kubernetes API server and works with any standard cluster, whether it’s on your local machine using Docker Desktop or hosted by a cloud provider.
+You use `kubectl`, the Kubernetes Command-Line Interface (CLI), to work directly with your cluster. `kubectl` talks to the Kubernetes API server and works with any standard cluster, whether it’s on your local machine or in a Docker container.
 This guide explains practical ways to debug pods and containers using common `kubectl` commands.

 ## Check Pod Status